How To Read an Appraisal Report

 The software calculates the square footage based on the exterior dimensions measured by the appraiser at the time of the inspection.

-Then I like to add the plat map or parcel map.
-The city usually provides this and is the officially recorded parcel map for the property.
+Then, I like to add the plat map or parcel map.
+The city usually provides this and it is the officially recorded parcel map for the property.

 Next, I will include the aerial map of the subject property, the location map of the subject property, and comparables.